 Injured Person Status

-The main factor in whether you may file a claim for injury under premises liability law is "injured person status."
+The main factor in a claim for injury under premises liability law is your “injured person status.”
 For example, if you were injured while trespassing on a property, you may not be eligible for compensation.
-If you were invited to or had a reason to be present on the property, you have a better chance of pursuing your claim.
-Only a qualified premises liability law attorney can determines from the facts of your case whether you have a right to compensation for your injuries.
-Other factors must be considered; for example, whether the property owner was negligent or made a reasonable effort to provide for your safety and, despite his or her best efforts, an accident still occurred.
+If you were invited to, or had a reason to be present on the property, you have a better chance of pursuing your claim.
+Only a qualified premises liability law attorney can determine from the facts of your case whether you have a right to compensation for your injuries.
+Other factors must be considered; for example, whether the property owner was negligent or made a reasonable effort to ensure your safety and, despite his or her best efforts, an accident still occurred.

 Help is Available

-If you or a loved one believes you may have a case under premises liability law, you should know that being compensated for your injuries can be a complex matter.
-Determining who owns the property, who is at fault, and what the circumstances are surrounding the incident requires patience, skill and a thorough understanding of Maryland premises liability law.
-The premises liability attorneys at The Yost Legal Group in Baltimore, Maryland have many years of experience representing clients injured while lawfully visiting a public property.
+If you or a loved one believes you may have a case under premises liability law, you should know that getting compensated for your injuries can be complex.
+Determining who owns or is responsible for the property, who is at fault, and the circumstances surrounding your injury requires patience, skill and a thorough understanding of Maryland premises liability law.
+The premises liability attorneys at The Yost Legal Group in Baltimore, Maryland have many years of experience representing clients injured in premises liability cases.
 Please contact The Yost Legal Group today for your private no-cost evaluation at 1-800-YOST-LAW (1-800-967-8529).